tldr-pages/tldr/pages/common/inkmake.md

 `./inkmake -h`

-- Execute an inkfile to export:
+- Execute an inkfile to export a SVG file:

 `./inkmake {{inkfile}}`